Featured image of 20 Clever 3D Printed School Supplies to Start the Year Right Source: 3DPrintBunny via Printables

 This organizer is a good choice to keep your lab space in order.
 In addition to being expensive, test tubes, vials, and other delicate equipment can be dangerous if left unattended.
 This laboratory bench organizer has a spot for everything, keeping supplies well within sight.

 The design is modular, meaning you can make adjustments or improvements as needed.
-To make sure the blocks fit smoothly together, the designer recommends a well calibrated printer and printing a small block to test the fit.
+To make sure the blocks fit smoothly together, the designer recommends a well-calibrated printer and printing a small block to test the fit.
 Some modifications to flow rate may be necessary, depending on how it fits.

 • Who designed it? vsaggiomo